1820 United States presidential election

 Presidential elections were held in the United States from November 1 to December 6, 1820.
 Taking place at the height of the Era of Good Feelings, the election saw incumbent Democratic-Republican President James Monroe win reelection without a major opponent.
 It was the third and the most recent United States presidential election in which a presidential candidate ran effectively unopposed.
-James Monroe's re-election marked the first time in U.S. history that a third consecutive president won a second election (the second time was Barack Obama's reelection in the 2012 presidential election).

 Monroe and Vice President Daniel D. Tompkins faced little to no opposition from other Democratic-Republicans in their quest for a second term.
 The Federalist Party had fielded a presidential candidate in each election since 1796, but the party's already-waning popularity had declined further following the War of 1812.
 Although able to field a nominee for vice president, the Federalists could not put forward a presidential candidate, leaving Monroe without organized opposition.

 Monroe won every state and received all but one of the electoral votes.
 Secretary of State John Quincy Adams received the only other electoral vote, which came from faithless elector William Plumer.
 Nine different Federalists received electoral votes for vice president, but Tompkins won re-election by a large margin.
 No other post-Twelfth Amendment presidential candidate has matched Monroe's electoral vote share.
 Monroe and George Washington remain the only presidential candidates to run without any major opposition.
 Monroe's victory was the last of six straight victories by Virginians in presidential elections (Jefferson twice, Madison twice, and Monroe twice).
-This was the last election in which an incumbent ticket was reelected until the ticket of Woodrow Wilson and Thomas R. Marshall were reelected in 1916.
+This was the last election in which an incumbent ticket was reelected until the ticket of Woodrow Wilson and Thomas R. Marshall were reelected in 1916, and the first time the incumbent president and vice-president were simultaneously reelected since George Washington and John Adams (who did not run as a ticket) in 1792.